marisacasillas/chatterlab/content/courses/HLI2022/Casillas-HLI-Spring2022-Syllabus.md

 * Pre-class reading: [Levinson, S. C. (2019).
 Interactional foundations of language: The interaction engine hypothesis.
 In _Human language: From genes and brain to behavior_ (pp. 189-200).
 MIT Press.](https://pure.mpg.de/rest/items/item_3171367_3/component/file_3186123/content)

 * **Mini paper 2 due today**: Devise a Schelling game (linguistic or non-linguistic) and run it on 4–6 of your friends.
 Describe how you set up your game, why, what you expected the outcome to be, and what the actual outcome was.
-Discuss your reported findings in a way that engages directly with big ideas from the course for full credit [2500 words **max**]
+Discuss your reported findings in a way that engages directly with big ideas from the course for full credit [2500 words **max**; [rubric](../miniassignment2-rubric/)]

 ## Module 3: Communication, language, and action